sieuwerts/zmk-config-corne/README.md

 # [M] is already held to get to this layer:
 [L][M][R]
  └──┬──┘
-clear profile
+clear currently selected bluetooth profile
 ```

 ### Layers

 Although combos are great, layers are still useful.
 I am very conservative of
 adding more layers, and try to keep it to a minimum to keep it simple and
 maintain a good flow when typing.
-I currently have three layers, one default
+I currently have four layers, one default
-layer, a momentary system layer and a gaming toggle layer.
+layer, a momentary system layer, a momentary mouse emulation layer and a gaming
+toggle layer.

 #### Base layer